cilliemalan/rabbiteer-vscode/README.md

 4. Clicking this button will merge and push, synchronizing your changes to the remote git repo.

+5. VS Code can also merge in the case of conflicts.

 ## Snippets
 For each language there are snippets available.